davetheunissen/davetheunissen.github.io/_pages/about.md

 Hi my name is Dave, thanks for taking the time to drop by my blog.

-I'm a technical lead software engineer based out of Auckland, New Zealand with a passion for all things software, cloud and devops.
+I'm a technical lead software engineer based out of Auckland, New Zealand with a passion for all things software, cloud and DevOps.
 I have over 7 years experience in the software industry, mainly working in the insurance sector.

 Over the last year and I bit, I've been on a learning journey developing applications that scale in the cloud predominatly targeting the Azure platform.